akjto/accent-classifier/README.md

 #### Time Expectation

-Time-bounded of 4–6 hours and complete a proof-of-concept.
+Time-bounded of 4–6 hours to complete a proof-of-concept.

 ### **III.
 Tech Stack Used**